Michijs Logo

 // Will generate this url: /sync-route/async-child-route?searchParam1=param+1&searchParam2=2#hash1

-Router and RouterChild are components that represent the mount points of each registered route.
+Router and RouterChild are components representing the mount points for each registered route.

 <>